chingu-voyage4/Geckos-Team-4/README.md

 ## How to contribute

 <pre>
 Contributions are highly welcome.

 Follow the steps below to start contributing.

-Create a fork of this project.
-Make your changes in the develop branch and then raise a pull request.
-Members of the team will review the changes and take decisions whether or not to merge the proposed changes
 </pre>

+* Create a fork of this project.
+* Make your changes in the develop branch, or a new branch for bug fixes and then raise a pull request.
+* Members of the team will review the changes and take decisions whether or not to merge the proposed changes